JuanLyons/Visual_question_answering_project/README.md

 python main.py --bestmethod True --mode "test"
 ```

-For testing the model with our weigths you run thw following command:
+For testing the model with our weights you run the following command:
 ```
 python main.py --bestmethod True --mode "test" --pretrained True
 ```
+Both should reproduce our final method results reported in the paper.

 ## Demo